Diversity Ditching: Understanding The Impact and Strategies To Overcome

 “Diversity Ditching” refers to the practice of deliberately or inadvertently avoiding or minimizing diversity in the workplace.

-Diversity ditching can manifest in various ways, such as hiring practices, promotion decisions, or the creation of a workplace culture that does not value or respect differences.
+Diversity ditching can manifest in various ways, such as hiring practices, promotion decisions, or creating a workplace culture that does not value or respect differences.

 Background Overview on Diversity Ditching at Work